mootools/mootools-core/Docs/Element/Element.md

 ----------------------------------------------

 Filters a collection of element by a given tagname.
-If [Selectors.js][] is included, this method will be able to filter by any selector.
+If [Selectors][] is included, this method will be able to filter by any selector.

 ### Syntax: